Our Program

 Grantmaking

-Each year, Texas 4000 awards grants to organizations focusing on cancer research or support services.
+Provided that T4K is able to raise enough funds and contain costs, the organization awards grants to organizations focusing on cancer research or support services.
 Established requirements for grantees include involvement and investment in the Texas 4000 program as well as the ability of the grant to make a significant relative impact.
 The grant review committee comprises the most recent alum riders, previous alums, Board members, staff, and community members.

 Examples of previous Texas 4000 grants include: